 Data privacy and data security are very important to us.
 In 2008 we created a Board of Management department for Data Privacy, Legal Affairs and Compliance as well as the Group Privacy unit.
-The responsible Board member has been advised by the independent Data Privacy Advisory Council, which comprises renowned experts from politics, science, business, and independent organizations, since 2009.
+Since 2009, the Board of Management has been advised by an independent Data Privacy Advisory Council comprising reputable experts from politics, science, business, and independent organizations.
 In addition, we were the first DAX company to have our data privacy organization reviewed and certified according to the IDW PS 980 standard in September 2014.
 At Deutsche Telekom, data protection and data security are subject to the Group’s Binding Corporate Rules on Privacy and the Group Policy on General Security.
 The Binding Corporate Rules on Privacy govern the handling of personal data.
-The related document Binding Interpretations contains specific recommendations and best practice examples for implementing the EU General Data Protection Regulation, which will be enacted in May 2018.
+The related document Binding Interpretations contains specific recommendations and best practice examples for implementing the EU General Data Protection Regulation, which was enacted in May 2018.
 The Group Policy on General Security includes significant security-related principles followed within the Group.
 Both guidelines set forth binding standards that are in line with international standard ISO 27001.
 These policies allow us to guarantee an adequately high and consistent level of security and data privacy throughout the Group.
 Deutsche Telekom has been publishing an annual transparency report for Germany since 2014, which covers the types and amount of information we disclose to security agencies.
-This way we comply with our legal obligations as a telecommunications company.
-Our international business units have also been publishing similar transparency reports since 2016.
+In doing so, we are fulfilling our statutory duty as a telecommunications company.
 We also provide up-to-date and transparent information about all of our activities and measures regarding data protection and data security on our Group website.

 Data privacy and security also play a key role in the development of our other products and services.
 Our Privacy and Security Assessment (PSA) procedure allows us to review the security of our systems in each step of the development process.
 This procedure applies to newly developed systems as well as existing systems that undergo changes in technology or in the way data is processed.
 We use a standardized procedure to document the data privacy and data security status of our products throughout their entire life cycle.
 Youth protection aspects are also taken into consideration in our product and service design.
 In Germany we involve our youth protection officer in all issues regarding planning and designing offers for young people.
 The youth protection officer can then recommend restrictions or changes.
 We have appointed a Child Safety Officer (CSO) at each of our national companies within the EU who is responsible for issues pertaining to the protection of minors.
 The CSO acts as a central contact for members of the community in the respective market.
 The CSO also plays a key internal role in coordinating topics related to the protection of minors.
 These measures increase the consistency and transparency of Deutsche Telekom’s involvement in protecting minors.